 Monday, July 18, 2011

-28. Monte Cristo Sandwiches
+Monte Cristo Sandwich

 I first had this sandwich about 20 years ago while I was a manager for Bennigan's, a restaurant in Austin, TX.
 I thought I would never eat anything else again.
 I love every bit of this sandwich.
-The ham, turkey and cheese.
+The ham, turkey, and cheese.
 The powdered sugar and jam.
 WOW...then deep fry the sandwich!
-I know, it's deep fried.
-I have tried all types of Monte Cristo's through the years and I can tell you that the baked sandwiches don't taste like the deep fried.
+I know, it's deep-fried.
+I have tried all types of Monte Cristo's through the years and I can tell you that the baked sandwiches don't taste like the deep-fried.

 The success of making this sandwich is to get it done early.
 I try to make my sandwiches the night before or first thing in the morning.
-You have to create a seal between the bread, meat and cheese.
+You have to create a seal between the bread, meat, and cheese.
 You will see in the pictures below what I mean.

 I served it with Blackberry Jam for 2 reasons.
 One, that is what I had (you know me, use what I have) and second, my kids do not like the seeds in raspberry jam.
 I have to say it tasted just as good.
 ENJOY!

-Recipe: Monte Cristo Sandwiches
+Monte Cristo Sandwiches

 For each sandwich you will need: